rupesh0402/Face-Mask-Recogniton-VGG/README.md

-# Facemask Recognition using VOSK
+# Facemask Recognition using VGG model

 Facemask Recognition on via webcam with above 95% accuracy using VGG and another one using Keras and tensorflow while using SDD to train the Model.
 As a side project the dataCollector File can be called as Face Recognition project.